J9Kay/intro-to-java-course/exercises/java-exceptions/README.md

 ### Question 1

-Is the following code legal?
+Is the following code legal? yes, a try block may exist without a  catch block if it is accompanied by a finally block.

 ```java
 try {